 Pull Planning Step-by-Step Guide

-Generally, pull planning is created with the use of colorful sticky notes.
+Generally, the planning method is created with the use of colorful sticky notes.
 While this method may seem simple or even old-fashioned (where’s the technology?), tools are emerging to help manage the project digitally.
 In theory, though, the visuals of the sticky notes help you see every aspect of the project and allow you to adjust the tasks to create the right plan.
-Plus, there’s much more to pull planning than sticky notes, and the planning process should be carried out in a certain way to be successful.
+Plus, there’s much more to the method than sticky notes, and the planning process should be carried out in a certain way to be successful.

-Here are the essential guidelines to get pull planning up and running for your next project:
+Here are the essential guidelines to get the method up and running for your next project:

 - Involve the full team.
-First, get your team members on board for pull planning.
+First, get your team members on board for the planning method.
 Make sure every major player in the project is involved in the plan.
 Each one should contribute relevant project milestones toward project completion.

 - Follow the milestones.
 Once you have project milestones in place, determine the phase plan, with the sequence and activities of each task, to fit those milestones.